A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space: Constrained Projected Gradient Descent

 Concretely, we define a penalty function that represents how far an example $x$ is from satisfying the constraints.
 More precisely, we express each constraint $\omega_i$ as a penalty function $penalty(x, \omega_i)$ over $x$ such that $x$ satisfies $\omega_i$ if and only if $penalty(x, \omega_i) <= 0$.
 Table \ref{tab:grammar-minimisation} shows how each constraint formula (as defined in our constraint language) translated into such a function.
 The global distance to constraint satisfaction is, then, the sum of the non-negative individual penalty functions, that is, $penalty(x, \Omega) = \sum_{\omega_i \in \Omega} penalty(x, \omega_i)$.

-The principle of our new attack, CPGD, is to integrate the constraint penalty function as a negative part of the loss that PGD aims to maximize.
-Hence, given an input $x$, CPGD looks for the perturbation $\delta$ defined as
+The principle of our new attack, C-PGD, is to integrate the constraint penalty function as a negative term in the loss that PGD aims to maximize.
+Hence, given an input $x$, C-PGD looks for the perturbation $\delta$ defined as

 The challenge in solving (\ref{eq:gradient-loss}) is the general non-convexity of $penalty(x, \Omega)$.
 To recover tractability, we propose to approximate (\ref{eq:gradient-loss}) by a convex restriction of $penalty(x, \Omega)$ to the subset of the convex penalty functions.
-Under this restriction, all the penalty functions used in (\ref{eq:gradient-loss}) are convex, and we can derive the first-order Taylor expansion of the loss function and use it at each iterative steps to guide CPGD.
-Accordingly, CPGD produces examples iteratively as follows:
+Under this restriction, all the penalty functions used in (\ref{eq:gradient-loss}) are convex, and we can derive the first-order Taylor expansion of the loss function and use it at each iterative step to guide C-PGD.
+Accordingly, \mbox{C-PGD} produces examples iteratively as follows:

 with $x^0 = x$, and $R$ a repair function.
 At each iteration $t$, $R$ updates the features of the example to repair the non-convex constraints whose penalty functions are not back-propagated with the gradient $\nabla_{x^t} l$ (if any).